bru-stl/bru-stl.github.io/content/rider-info/service-changes/november-2021-service-cuts.md

 Starting November 29, Bi-State will implement [service cuts](https://www.metrostlouis.org/nextstop/metro-transit-service-change-scheduled-for-november-29/). on 27 routes.
 You can see a graphical breakdown of each buses frequencies below:
 <!--more-->
 ### Graphical breakdown of impacted routes:
+*Use the "Before" and "After" options below the diagram to compare schedules*
 {{< rawhtml >}}
 <iframe
     width="740"